carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 > ## Using Channel.fromPath
 >
+> 1. Create a Nextflow script `channel_fromPath.nf`
-> Use the `Channel.fromPath` method to create a channel containing all files in the `data/yeast/` directory, including the subdirectories.
+> 1. Use the `Channel.fromPath` method to create a channel containing all files in the `data/yeast/` directory, including the subdirectories.
-> Add the parameter `hidden` to include hidden files also.
+> 1. Add the parameter to include any hidden files.
-> Then print all file names using the `view` operator.
+> 1. Then print all file names using the `view` operator.
 >
 > **Hint:** You need two asterisks, i.e. `**`, to search subdirectories.
 > > ## Solution